Professor Anoop Nayak

 GEO 889 Research Dissertation (module leader)

 - Nayak A. Purging the nation: race, conviviality and embodied encounters in the lives of British Bangladeshi Muslim young women.
-Transactions of the Institute of British Geographers 2017.
-In Press.
+Transactions of the Institute of British Geographers 2017, (ePub ahead of Print).

 - Meer N, Nayak A. Race ends where?
 Race, racism and contemporary sociology.
 Sociology 2015, 49(6), NP3-NP20.